Kristina01111000/Drws_site/README.md

 Send hi the finished version when he’s done
-For quizzes change the hotlink to say “Check out our patreon for more” Try to put the water paragraph on the second page, if not ask what i should do
+For quizzes change the hotlink to say “Check out our patreon for more” Try to put the water paragraph on the second page, if not ask what i should do Make the paragraph a few paragraphs with the site link hot in the middle Find out more about how to re-calibrate your balance by going to Dr. W’s Four Element Learning Community, hosted on the Patreon platform.
+Join for FREE and receive helpful holistic practical advice or become a Subscriber/Supporter to access even more valuable information from Dr. Walsdorf.
+Hot link that says “click here to learn more”
+Center the hot link if possible
+Need text for the quizzes boxes at bottom -> link to join and link to patreon first box to patreon second to GH - write text so he can edit it - click to join and to check it out
+Make the gray boxes less wide, add padding